electrickery/PX-4_OSRM_code/README.md

 The intention here is to have ASCII versions of the programs (BASIC and Z80 assembler) ready to run or to assemble and run.

-There is no licence here, as the code is created by Epson.
+There is no licence here, as the code is created and copyrighted by Epson.
 The PX-4 Operating System Reference Manual is published in 1985.
-Publication numner Y20699101600.
+Publication number Y20699101600.